miabbott/miabbott.github.io/_posts/2019-01-22-silverblue-day-1.md

   - setting up [Flathub](https://flathub.org) and installing Flatpaks
   - switching out the OS entirely

+*NOTE:* This is not intended as a comprehensive guide to every tool and operation possible on Silverblue, but should be a starting point on how to start adapting your existing workflows to the ways of a container host.

 ## Exercise 0:  Install Fedora Silverblue

 In order to proceed with the remainder of the guide, you'll need a working